iamdkshah/Data_Science_Project_23106359/README.md

 # Short-Term Solar Irradiance Forecasting

 NOTE:> !!!
-PLEASE GO THROUGH D_S_Project_23106359_19.ipynb FILE, D_S_Project_23106359.ipynb MAY NOT DISPLAY CODE AND OUTPUT GRAPHS ON THIS PAGE works on notebook though.
+PLEASE GO THROUGH D_S_Project_23106359_19.ipynb FILE, D_S_Project_23106359.ipynb MAY NOT DISPLAY CODE AND OUTPUT GRAPHS ON THIS PAGE, works on notebook though.
 THANK YOU!!!

-NOTE: (T+H), H can be replaced with (1,2...12) for multi-horizons forecasting.
+NOTE: Multi_Horizons Platform: (T+H), H can be replaced with (1,2...12) for multi-horizons forecasting.
 In this project as I have predicted 1 hour ahead, its 't+2', my data are at 30-minute intervals, a 1-hour-ahead forecast is two steps ahead (2 × 30 min = 60 min).

 One-Hour-Ahead Solar Irradiance Forecasting Using Machine Learning and Deep Learning Models: A